solomonshalom/leaderboard/README.md

      - Copy the link to the Google Sheet.

 2. **Copy Google Sheet Format:**
-   - Copy the Google Sheet format from [this link](https://docs.google.com/spreadsheets/d/1bsCWUE1Lyxywvb0rHA4YIHkXaShGn8v5dHbAYW_mIxQ/edit).
+   - Copy the Google Sheet format from [this link](https://docs.google.com/spreadsheets/d/1wIL2frAZIAV8cYL1fQfMU-XHx72pSz1VGop-V3iSI4M/edit?usp=sharing).

 3. **Open the App:**
-   - Open the MyLeaderboard app by visiting [leaderboard.sihilel.com](https://leaderboard.sihilel.com), paste the Google Sheet link on the home page, and press the open button.
+   - Open the Bethel Leaderboard app by visiting [leaderboard.bethelcarnival.fun](https://leaderboard.bethelcarnival.fun), paste the Google Sheet link on the home page, and press the open button.

 ## Google Sheet Structure